Red Varieties for 2020

 *New* Druzba (75 days) Bulgarian heirloom has exquisite taste and is an easy to grow main crop tomato.
 10 cm. juicy fruits are deep red, uniformly round and blemish free.
 Good disease resistance.
 Druzba means “friendship” in Bulgarian.
 Indeterminate.

 *New* Eros Early.
 2–3" orangey-red, plum-shaped, semi-meaty tomatoes that produce in large numbers.
 Fabulous in salads.
 Indeterminate.

-Gardener’s Delight (70 days) Large red cherry tomato with good yields in clusters on a large plant.
+SOLD OUT Gardener’s Delight (70 days) Large red cherry tomato with good yields in clusters on a large plant.
 Very sweet and juicy.
 Indeterminate.